taleldayekh/fair-share/README.md

    - Unit tests.

 1. **mutations**
-   A set of resolver functions organized by use case which defines how data for a field is created, updated or deleted.

    > The mutation resolvers provides a mapping to the models and should be kept thin with the least amount of business logic possible.

-1. **object-types**
-   ES6 classes that are used for implementing GraphQL types which return objects with complex behavior.
-Fields that accepts arguments are added as instance methods on the ES6 class, e.g. query and mutation resolvers.
-For fields where no arguments are needed we can instead use properties defined in the constructor.

 1. **queries**
-   A set of resolver functions organized by use case which defines how data for a field is fetched.

    > The query resolvers provides a mapping to the models and should be kept thin with the least amount of business logic possible.